 Crude oil pipeline operations require significant expenditures to maintain, expand, upgrade or enhance existing operations and to meet environmental and operational regulations.
 Expenditures on pipeline maintenance are either expensed as incurred or capitalized and depreciated.
 The expensed activities are included in operating expense while the capitalizable expenditures are shown as maintenance capital and deducted when calculating CAD (a non-GAAP financial measure).
 Examples of expensed activities include in-line inspections of the pipeline and tank integrity inspections.
 Examples of maintenance capital expenditures are those made to maintain the existing operating capacity of Crimson's assets and to extend their useful lives or other capital expenditures that are incurred in maintaining existing system volumes and related cash flows.
-In construct or acquire new easements, systems or facilities and to construct or acquire new easements, systems or facilities.
+In contrast, expansion capital expenditures are those made to acquire additional assets to grow Crimson's business, to expand and upgrade Crimson's systems and facilities and to construct or acquire new easements, systems or facilities.